Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Experimental Evaluation

-The results underscore the potential of path reasoning causal language models like PLM and PEARLM.
-They seamlessly integrate a range of recommendations—varied, unexpected, and broad—while ensuring explainability through the provision of reasoning paths. \hlbox{Observation 2}{PEARLM's results reveal an integration of the best attributes from both path reasoning and knowledge-aware models.
-It consistently delivers performance either superior or, at worst, comparable to top-performing models across key metrics.}
+The results highlight the potential of path causal language models like PLM and PEARLM.
+They seamlessly integrate a diverse array of recommendations—varied, unexpected, and broad—while ensuring explainability through the provision of reasoning paths.